sigma-epsilon/sigmaepsilon.math/README.md

 ## **Documentation**

 The [documentation](https://sigmaepsilonmath.readthedocs.io/en/latest/) is hosted on ReadTheDocs.
+You can find examples there.

 ## **Installation**

-`sigmaepsilon.math` can be installed (either in a virtual enviroment or globally) from PyPI using `pip` on Python >= 3.7:
+sigmaepsilon.math can be installed from PyPI using `pip` on Python >= 3.7:

 ```console
 >>> pip install sigmaepsilon.math